 The fifth step is the first on the evolutionary or ascending arc.
 It was a period of conflict between inert or effete social, intellectual and religious institutions gradually built during the preceding steps and creative, evolutionary forces working to purify the civilizing process of perverse elements.

 Whenever possible, corrective forces attempt to operate during this phase to realign the form and quality given to the creative impulse, allowing the evolutionary trend to advance as closely as possible according to the precosmic plan outlined in the divine Mind.
 But it is also an era when corrupt forces operating through religious and political institutions ruthlessly oppose and try to eliminate any attempts at reform, regeneration and advancement.
 In a few words, this period features an intense and often violent encounter between inert forces operating in closed circles

 and creative, transformative forces attempting to move evolution along a spiralic

 course.
-In the West, therefore, this period strongly featured reformations and inquisitions.
+In the Europe and the Americas, therefore, this period strongly featured reformations and inquisitions.

 Regarding this 500-year period, Rudhyar writes in The Sun is Also a Star

 the triumph of rationalism, empiricism, mechanism, and materialism.
 Number 5 is the symbol of mind, but when the mind develops on the foundation of a formalistic, personalistic, and rigid approach to spirituality it is compelled to become equally dogmatic in its attempts to deal with whatever the still powerful religious heritage had downgraded and left uncultivated.
 It therefore becomes the empirical and rationalistic mind, so intent on dealing solely with the material world that it becomes molded by the rhythms of matter. (p.120)